sartios/gatsby-blog-example/content/posts/02-03-2018-react-components/index.md

     - react
 ---

 Components are the basic building blocks of a React application.
+The components-based approach lets you split the UI into independent components, think about a UI part in isolation and increases reusability.

 A React component describes what you want to see on the screen.
-You can split the UI into independent components, think about it in isolation and reuse it in your application.

-Do you remember VirtualDOM?
 Internally, a component is an object representation in VirtualDOM of an actual DOM node.

-We are going to implement our components using ES6 and JSX.
+It is recommended to implement components using ES6 and JSX.

 ## Imports